neuraloperator/markov_neural_operator/README.md

 * `visualize_navier_stokes2d.ipynb` : Jupyter notebook with examples to reproduce plots and figures for our 2D Navier-Stokes case study in the paper.

 ## Datasets
 In our work, we train and evaluate on datasets from the Lorenz-63 system (finite-dimensional ODE), Kuramoto–Sivashinsky equation (1D PDE system), and the 2D Navier-Stokes equations (Kolmogorov flow, 2D PDE).
-Our datasets can be found online under DOI (TODO).
+Our datasets can be found online under DOI [10.5281/zenodo.74955555](https://zenodo.org/record/7495555).
-* Lorenz:
+* Lorenz: Can be found in the `data_generation` directory.
-* KS:
+* KS: Can be found in the `data_generation` directory.
 * Data generation for 2D Navier-Stokes is based on the data generation scripts in the [FNO repository](https://github.com/zongyi-li/fourier_neural_operator/tree/master/data_generation/navier_stokes).

 ## Models